microsoft/Mastering-the-Marketplace/docs/container/index.md

 <a href="https://go.microsoft.com/fwlink/?linkid=2212638" target="_blank">Video</a> | [PDF](./pdfs/02.1-technical-overview.pdf)

-This module provides a comprehensive overview of Container offers for Kubernetes apps.
+This module provides a comprehensive technical overview of Container offers for Kubernetes apps.
 Topics include the following.

 - The development lifecycle
 - About CNAB bundles